 Morning coffee and pastries at Roscioli Caffè Pasticceria in Rome

 It should come as no surprise that one of Italy’s most famous desserts is coffee-based.
 Tiramisu is indeed a creamy ode to coffee, and to Italy itself.
 But probably second to tiramisu on the list of most renowned coffee-based Italian desserts is gelato al caffè.
-No gelato lineup in an Italian ice cream shop would ever be complete without coffee gelato—and my gelato-loving heart wouldn’t be content if I didn’t regularly churn a batch of homemade coffee gelato.
+No gelato lineup in an Italian gelateria would ever be complete without coffee gelato—and my gelato-loving heart wouldn’t be content if I didn’t regularly churn a batch of homemade coffee gelato.

 If you don’t or can’t have caffeine, no worries: you can make this coffee gelato with your favorite decaffeinated beans instead.

 Tasting a cup of coffee made with freshly roasted coffee beans can be revelatory.
 The flavor is bright, rich, and aromatic.
-The dusty, bitter notes older coffee can sometimes reveal are non-existent, and you discover the full spectrum of aroma coffee can offer.
+The dusty, bitter notes older coffee can sometimes reveal are non-existent, and you discover the full spectrum of aromas coffee can offer.

 These days, coffee is offered in such a wide range of flavors.
 I’m not talking about added flavors, but terroir flavors.
 Coffee beans that were grown in Costa Rica taste vastly different from those harvested in Ethiopia.

-Many indie coffee producers now add keywords to their packagings to help customers pick a coffee that matches flavors they enjoy.
+Many indie coffee producers now add keywords to their packaging to help customers pick a coffee that matches flavors they enjoy.
 Such keywords can range from “marmalade, nutmeg, delicate” to “molasses, chocolate, full-body.”
-If you’re visiting a local coffeeshop, don’t hesitate to ask for their advice: they’re the experts!
-Let them suggest coffee beans they think would work great in gelato form.
-It doesn’t have to be espresso beans—in fact, I would steer clear of dark roasts because they can have a harsher, more bitter flavor that wouldn’t translate well in a creamy gelato.
+If you’re visiting a local coffee shop, ask for advice: they’re the experts!
+Let them suggest coffee beans they think would work well in gelato.

 In this coffee gelato, rich, round, sweet flavors work best.
 Coffees with notes of toffee, pecan, milk chocolate, honey, caramel, or brown sugar would all be wonderful here.

 To make coffee gelato, I use a Sicilian-style gelato base, which uses cornstarch instead of egg yolks as a thickening agent.
-This is my favorite gelato base and I think its silky mouthfeel is especially suited for a coffee-flavored gelato.
-Learn more about Sicilian-style gelato and what makes it different from a classic gelato base.
+This is my favorite gelato base, and I think its silky mouthfeel is especially suited for a coffee-flavored gelato.
+The cornstarch helps stabilize the base and gives the finished gelato a smooth, creamy texture without muting the coffee flavor.

 For the best vegan gelato flavor and texture, I suggest combining oat milk with coconut cream.
 Oat milk has a smooth, subtle flavor that is very close to that of dairy milk, whereas coconut cream delivers an unbelievably rich texture.
 Coconut milk and coconut cream both have quite a strong flavor, so using only coconut cream and combining it with oat milk creates the perfect balance.

 Last but not least, here’s an important serving tip.
 Because home freezers are set to very low temperatures, make sure you always take your coffee gelato out of the freezer 10 to 15 minutes before serving it.
-That will not only make it easier to serve—gelato’s lower fat content means it freezes rock hard—but also soften it to a consistency closer to what you would enjoy at a gelati bar, waking up the flavors and giving it the luxurious texture that is so easy to fall in love with.
+That will not only make it easier to serve—gelato’s lower fat content means it freezes rock hard—but also soften it to a consistency closer to what you would enjoy at a gelato bar, waking up the flavors and giving it the luxurious texture that is so easy to fall in love with.

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.

-If you click on an affiliate link, I may earn advertising or referral fees if you make a purchase through such links, at no extra cost to you.
+This site participates in the Amazon Associates Program, an affiliate advertising program designed to provide a means for the site to earn fees by linking to Amazon and affiliated sites.
+If you click on an affiliate link, I may earn advertising or referral fees if you purchase through such links at no extra cost to you.
 This helps me create new content for the blog–so thank you!
 Learn more about advertising on this site by reading my Disclosure Policy.

 Author: Marie Asselin